Rita Ubel EN

 Individual sessions and group sessions

+Art therapy is applied in individual sessions and in groups.
+The creative process fosters personal development and benefit relational well-being.
 No artistic skill is required for art therapy; the key is a willingness to engage in the process.

 The art therapy session

-We can try to transform into words the content or the message of artistic communication and we must resign ourselves to losing a part of it.
-Precisely we will lose the ineffable, the sublime and unspeakable, – that which cannot be spoken because it is beyond words.
+Sometimes we do not know how to express ourselves through words.
+Then art making and images provide a unique source for communication.
+When the image is presented together with words, the former complement the latter and deepens the understanding of both image and verbal expression in a myriad of ways.
+We can try to transform into words the content of an artwork and we must resign ourselves to losing parts of it.
+Precisely we will lose the ineffable, the sublime and unspeakable, – that which cannot be spoken because it is still beyond words.

 Creativity